William Boog Leishman: Biography

 Leishman was born in Glasgow and attended Westminster School and the University of Glasgow and entered the Royal Army Medical Corps.
 He served in India, where he did research on enteric fever and kala-azar.
 He returned to the United Kingdom and was stationed at the Victoria Hospital in Netley in 1897.
 In 1900 he was made Assistant Professor of Pathology in the Army Medical School, and described a method of staining blood for malaria and other parasites—a modification and simplification of the existing Romanowsky method using a compound of methylene blue and eosin, which became known as Leishman's stain.

 In 1901, while examining pathologic specimens of a spleen from a patient who had died of kala azar (now called "visceral leishmaniasis"), he observed oval bodies and published his account of them in 1903.
 Charles Donovan of the Indian Medical Service independently found such bodies in other kala azar patients, and they are now known as Leishman–Donovan bodies (not to be confused with Donovan bodies, which are found in Granuloma inguinale, which is caused by Klebsiella granulomatis) and recognized as the protozoan that causes kala azar, Leishmania donovani.

 Leishman's name was engraved into the history of parasitology by Sir Ronald Ross, who was impressed by Leishman's work and classified the etiologic agent of kala azar into the separate genus Leishmania.
 The parasitic organisms from this genus were described earlier by Peter Borovsky in 1892.

 Leishman also helped elucidate the life cycle of Spirochaeta duttoni, which causes African tick fever, and, with Almroth Wright, helped develop an effective anti-typhoid inoculation.

 He was president of the Royal Society of Tropical Medicine and Hygiene in 1911–1912 and Director General of the Army Medical Services from 1923 to 1926.
+He was promoted to lieutenant general in July 1923.

 He is buried on the eastern side of Highgate Cemetery.